mikelemigliore/Cinepiks/README.md

 - See a preview effect when hovering over a poster on the home and search pages.
 - Switch between grid and list views for a customized browsing experience.
 - Sort by release date, popularity, rating, or alphabetical order.
+- Updating email and password.
+- Including a profile image.

 ## Technologies Used (NextJs Project)